 Socialization is the breeder's job — not the buyer's.
 The most critical window for shaping a puppy's temperament and resilience opens well before any puppy leaves for its new home.

-Between birth and 8 weeks, breeders have a unique opportunity to expose puppies to a wide range of experiences in a controlled, positive way.
+Between birth and go-home day, breeders have a unique opportunity to expose puppies to a wide range of experiences in a controlled, positive way.
 Puppies that receive structured early socialization are calmer, more adaptable, and better prepared for the transition to their new families.

 This protocol outlines a week-by-week approach — practical steps that any breeder can implement without specialized equipment or extensive training.